 The Graduate School is administered by two Deans (one on each campus), and an administrative staff that support students and faculty-based on each campus.
 On the School of Medicine campus, the Graduate School is supported by a central administrative staff.
-The reporting lines for the Graduate School Administration on the School of Medicine campus are reflected in the graphic shown below.
+The leadership for the Graduate School Administration on the School of Medicine campus are shown below.